-Through the appreciation of literature it leads students to a greater understanding of life; of themselves as individuals, of other people, and of society.
+- Through the appreciation of literature it leads students to a greater understanding of life; of themselves as individuals, of other people, and of society. - It prepares students for active participation in their society through the acquisition and development of appropriate language and communication skills.